exercism/wasm/exercises/practice/nucleotide-count/.docs/instructions.append.md

 ## Reserved Memory

-Bytes 64-319 of the linear memory are reserved for the input string.
+The buffer for the input string uses bytes 64-319 of linear memory.

 ## Results

-The result should be returned as a 4-way tuple (i32 i32 i32 i32)
-Each number represents the count for A, C, G and T in this order.
+The result should be returned as a 4-way tuple: `(i32 i32 i32 i32)`.
+Each number represents the count for the letters `A`, `C`, `G`and `T`, in this order.